TehWoot/Arahy20-Variant-Analysis/README.md

 Sequence logo made by using the amino acid sequences of different peanut varieties.

 The accessions used for the construction of this sequence logo are listed [here](https://docs.google.com/document/d/1nQ0eyiNNdJXp9fQUlmZx1UKssTKFMqnFfshjZ15in8c/edit?usp=sharing).
+NOTE: STILL WORKING ON ADDING MORE PEANUT ACCESSIONS